-If you lived in Great Britain, you would know this man as one of your country's greatest heroes.
+If you lived in the United Kingdom, you would know this man as one of your country's greatest heroes.
 Many historians believe Churchill changed the course of history during World War II through his leadership and commanding speeches.
 Why study Churchill here in Missouri?